 [Alternatively] an asset-based approach to education is key in achieving equity in classrooms across the country… With an asset-based approach, every community is valuable; every community has strengths and potential.

 Let’s not emphasize deficits in ED253.
-Practice asset-based teaching and service by psticking a Post-It note on the whiteboard with your name followed by an asset you bring to our classroom learning community.
+Practice asset-based teaching and service by posting on the whiteboard your name followed by an asset you bring to our classroom learning community.

 Donnell, K. 2013.
 Beyond the Deficit Paradigm: An Ecological Orientation to Thriving Urban Schools. in Alan Canestrari and Bruce Marlowe (Eds.)
 Educational Foundations: An Anthology of Critical Readings.
 Sage : Los Angeles. pp. 151-159.